Warner Baxter: Film career

 By 1936, Baxter was the highest-paid actor in Hollywood, but by 1943, he had slipped to B movie roles, and he starred in a series of Crime Doctor films for Columbia Pictures.
-Baxter had roles in more than 100 films between 1914 and 1950.
+Baxter had roles in more than 100 films from 1914 to 1950.
 In 1936, Baxter had what Leonard Maltin considered his finest job of acting in John Ford's The Prisoner of Shark Island.

 Personal troubles and breakdown

-It was about this time that Baxter began to have career and personal troubles.
+During the mid-1930s Baxter began to have career and personal troubles.
 The studio system and being a top leading man with Fox made him wealthy beyond his dreams but it also let him in for some significant personal problems.
-Baxter said he was envious of his friend, Ronald Colman.
+Baxter said he was envious of his friend Ronald Colman.
 "Look at that guy.
 He only makes one or two pictures a year.
 I've got to work practically every day in the year."
 He seemed unable to pry himself away from his salary as a contract star.
-Some of his best roles in this period were on loan out from his home studio, Fox Picture Corporation.
+Some of his better roles in this period were on loan out from his home studio, Fox Picture Corporation.
 His MGM loan out for Robin Hood of El Dorado was an example.
 Director William Wellman's recollections in the 2015 biography by his son went into some detail.
 Baxter, according to Wellman, was aging and troubled by that, as evidenced by a major drinking problem.
 Baxter told Wellman he was fine during the day but as evening approached he was "gone".
 Adding to his own insecurities as a leading man, his home studio was not known for having a strong story department.
 They relied on the formula of having their major stars repeat the same type of stories and characters when it reverberated with an audience.
 In many cases, even for Will Rogers, it often would decrease the value of the actor's contract.

-By 1939 he was publicly complaining about being teamed up with new bright and very young actresses as he was advancing in years.
+By 1939, he was publicly complaining about being teamed with new bright and very young actresses as he was advancing in years.
 He said working with Loretta Young was fine as she had been around since the silent days and fans did not view her as a youngster, but the new crop such as Lynn Bari and Arleen Whelan made him feel very uncomfortable.
-As his 20th Century Fox contract was nearing completion, he was openly talking of retiring, a decision he was making with his wife, Winifred Bryson.
+As his 20th Century Fox contract was nearing completion, he was openly talking of retiring, a decision he was making with his wife Winifred Bryson.
 By 1941, columnist Jimmie Fidler was stating the retirement talk was on the level.
 Some time between Adam Had Four Sons and Lady in the Dark he suffered a mental breakdown.
-Over the subsequent years he was fairly candid about it in interviews.
+Over the subsequent years, he was fairly candid about it in interviews.
 He said "It's like chasing a rainbow.
 You never see the end of it.
 Each part you get has to be better than the last one and before you know it you've got a nervous breakdown."